gwpachlatko/anything-goes/_posts/2020-03-17-corona-apocalypse-postponed.md

 Either this, or I have to assume that willingly exchanging body fluids with perfect strangers is common practice in Wuhan and elsewhere (which I honestly doubt).

-Consequently, to be somewhat safe, one would have to wear a moisture proof mask that well covers mouth and nose, which is either thoroughly disinfected upon returning home or, perhaps even better, boiled in water at 70&deg; Celsius (158&deg; Fahrenheit) for several minutes.
+Consequently, to be somewhat safe, one would have to wear a moisture proof mask that well covers mouth and nose and protective goggles, which are either thoroughly disinfected upon returning home or, perhaps even better, boiled in water at 70&deg; Celsius (158&deg; Fahrenheit) for several minutes.

 ### Stop Panic Shopping!